Evaluation of acoustic Green's function in rectangular rooms with general surface impedance walls: Introduction

 In certain cases, explicit formulas for the eigenfunctions are available and can be exploited to construct the Green's function efficiently.
 For example, \cite{perez2010green} derived the series representation for the boundary value problem in the cylindrical domain.
 The most notable example, however, is the rectangular room with perfectly reflecting boundaries, for which closed-form modal solutions are well documented in classical acoustics literature \cite{morse_theoretical_1968, jacobsen2013fundamentals, kuttruff2016room}.
-Some works attempted to extend these results to more general boundaries.
-Specifically, \cite{morse_sound_1944} is among the earliest studies of first-order asymptotic expansions of eigenfunctions in rectangular rooms with surface impedance boundary conditions.
+Based on this, approximations can be obtained for walls that are not perfectly rigid.
+Specifically, \cite{morse_sound_1944} is among the earliest studies of first-order asymptotic expansions of eigenfunctions in rectangular rooms with surface admittance boundary conditions.
 More recently, \cite{nolan_two_2019} revisited underlying aspects of the derivation, including the orthogonality of the basis.
 Nevertheless, although these studies account for non-rigid boundaries, they remain limited to sufficiently hard walls, as they rely on asympotics that assume the admittance to lie in a neighborhood of the origin.

-In this work, we broaden the analysis of rectangular rooms with absorbing boundaries by introducing additional first-order approximations that extend the range of validity to possibly any impedance value.
-Although closed-form solutions are generally unavailable, the proposed theory enables the development of an efficient, reliable, and accurate algorithm for evaluating the Green's function.
+Formulations applicable to more general surface admittance values have also been proposed, although they typically rely on numerical schemes that reduce the interpretability of the solutions and require iterative procedures.
+For example, \cite{bistafa2003numerical} introduced an iterative approach in which the eigenvalue solutions are obtained for progressively increasing impedance values.
+In contrast, \cite{naka2005acoustic} employed an interval Newton/generalized bisection (IN/GB) method, capable of guaranteeing the detection of all solutions within prescribed bounds.
+Finally, \cite{du2011acoustic} developed an algorithm based on the Rayleigh–Ritz method, where the eigenfunctions are represented as Fourier series expansions.

+This work aims to derive the Green's function through its eigenfunction expansion.
+The proposed formulation extends the Morse solution beyond hard walls, while still yielding interpretable first-order asymptotic approximations of the solutions.
+As a result, the theory provides the basis for an efficient and reliable algorithm for evaluating the Green’s function.